tedklin/back-to-basics/02_pl-usage/java/exercises/src/tree/a_basic/Q226_InvertBinaryTree/notes.md

 **Memory:**

-Theta(N) for the recursive call stack in the worst case where the tree is a linked-list.
-Theta(log N) for the recursive call stack in the best case where the tree is fully balanced.
+Theta(H) for the recursive call stack.

+H itself is bounded by Theta(N) in the worst case where the input tree is a linked-list.
+H itself is bounded by Theta(log N) in the best case where the input tree is fully balanced.

 ### Followup: From recursion to iteration